divaprotocol/oracles/docs/Tellor.md

 ## addTip

-Function to tip a pool.
+Function to tip a pool using any ERC20 token.
+Tips can be added until the final value has been submitted and confirmed in DIVA Protocol by successfully calling the [`setFinalReferenceValue`](#setfinalreferencevalue) function.

 The function executes the following steps in the following order:
 * Confirm that the final value hasn't been submitted to DIVA Protocol yet, in which case `_poolIdToReporter` would resolve to the zero address.
 * Add a new entry in the `_poolIdToTippingTokens` array if the specified `_tippingToken` does not yet exist for the specified pool.
 * Update balance before doing a potentially unsafe `safeTransferFrom` call.
 Requires prior user approval to succeed.